nathancarter/weblurch/doc/plan.md

    changed.
 These events can be listened to by later bubbling and validation features.
- * Have the test app update the HTML source view when it hears one of those events, rather than after every API call.
+ * Have the test app update the HTML source view when it hears one of those events, even if no code was just run from the test app code input.
+ * Create a new type of `DOMEditAction`, a compound one that's just a sequence of non-compound ones.
+Create undo, redo, and representation support for it, and let it have a writable name (i.e., string representation).
+ * Give `DOMEditTracker` support for declaring the start and end of a block of edits, and any calls to `nodeEditHappened` in between will just queue up a sequence of edit actions that get bundled into one compound action when the block completes.
+The start event should give the block a name.

 ### Cursor

- * Build the `LurchEditor` API for placing a cursor in the document, or nowhere, depending on whether the document has focus.
+ * Design and build the `LurchEditor` API for placing a cursor in the document, or nowhere, depending on whether the document has focus.
- * Add all the functions for dealing with that cursor as if it were a real cursor
+ * Add all the functions for dealing with that cursor as if it were a real cursor.
+Each of these may make several edits to the document, and so should use the new block-of-edits support mentioned above.
     * insert a cursor before/after a given sub-node of the editable DOM element (iff one isn’t already in the element somewhere).